MESAHub/mesa/colors/README.rst

 changes, sparse grid coverage, hot or blue SEDs, or high-surface-gravity models should be checked against the original atmosphere models and diagnostic SEDs.
-If the transition is unresolved, switching interpolation methods is not a reliable remedy; a more finely sampled atmosphere grid or an application- specific physical treatment is required.
+If the transition is unresolved, switching interpolation methods is not a reliable remedy; a more finely sampled atmosphere grid or an application specific physical treatment is required.